-Class S Shares Class I Shares Class M Shares Public Offering Price Current Net Asset Value Current Net Asset Value Current Net Asset Value, plus Sales Charge of up to 3.50% Sales Charge (2) as percentage of purchase amount None None 3.50% (3) Proceeds to Fund Current Net Asset Value Current Net Asset Value Current Net Asset Value, less applicable Sales Charge
+Class S Shares Class I Shares Class M Shares

+Public Offering Price Current Net Asset Current Net Asset Current Net

+Value Value Asset Value, plus

+Sales Charge of

+up to 3.50%

+Sales Charge (2) as percentage of purchase amount None None 3.50% (3)

+Proceeds to Fund Current Net Asset Current Net Asset Current Net

+Value Value Asset Value, less

+applicable Sales

+Charge

 (1) The minimum initial investment in Class S Shares by any investor is \$10,000,000.
-The minimum initial investment in Class I Shares by any investor is \$50,000.
-The minimum initial investment in Class M Shares by any investor is \$50,000.
-However, the Fund, in its sole discretion, may accept investments below these minimums for certain investors.
+The minimum initial investment in Class I Shares by any investor is \$2,500.
+The minimum initial investment in Class M Shares by any investor is \$2,500.
+Each of the Adviser or AMG Funds LLC reserves the right, on behalf of the Fund, to waive the minimum initial and additional investment amounts in their sole discretion.
 See "Summary of Terms - The Offering."